 The likelihood of a dam failure is extremely low.
 However, even though the likelihood of dam failure is extremely low, Council, as the owner of a dam, still has obligations under State legislation.
 These obligations include installing an Early Warning System.

 When will these Outdoor Warning Stations be installed?

-Installation works are scheduled for March 2019, depending on favourable weather conditions.
+Installation works began in April 2019 and are proposed to be completed by year end, depending on favourable weather conditions.
 A community notification process will be undertaken to inform residents, businesses, schools etc. regarding the installation process.

 Will the Outdoor Warning Stations emit a radio frequency?